 - Combine sourdough starter and beer in the bowl of a stand mixer.
 Add flour, butter, and yeast.
 Mix until a shaggy dough forms.
 It will seem very dry and lumpy.
 Cover and rest 10 minutes.

-- While the dough rests, mix 2 TBSP water and 1 tsp salt in a small bowl and mix to dissolve the salt.
+- While the dough rests, mix 2 tablespoon water and 1 teaspoon salt in a small bowl and mix to dissolve the salt.

 - After 10 minutes, the dough should look slightly more hydrated and less dry.
 Drizzle the salt water over the dough and use your hand in a pinching motion to squeeze the salt into the dough.
 Fold the dough over itself a few times to incorporate the salt.